-Course #: 08912 Credits: 3 PEIMS #: 13033005 Grades: 12 The practicum course is a paid or unpaid capstone e experience for students participating in a coherent sequence of career and technical education courses in the manufacturing cluster.
-The practicum is designed to give students supervised practical application of previously studied knowledge and s kills.
-Practicum experiences can occur in a variety of lo cations appropriate to the nature and level of experience Prerequisites: None; Welding II recommended by A AISD Career Preparation I Extended (EXCAREE1) Course #: 08958 Credits: 3
+Course #: 08912 Credits: 3

+PEIMS #: 13033005 Grades: 12

+The practicum course is a paid or unpaid capstor for students participating in a coherent sequence technical education courses in the manufacturing practicum is designed to give students supervised of career and g cluster.
+The I practical

+application of previously studied knowledge and Practicum experiences can occur in a variety of I appropriate to the nature and level of experience ocations e.

+Prerequisites: None; Welding II recommended by AISD

+Career Preparation I Extended (EXCAREE1)

-Course #: 08958 Credits: 3 PEIMS #: 12701305 Grades: 11-12 This course provides opportunities for students to participate in a learning experience that combines classroom in struction with paid business and industry employment experier nces and prepares students with a variety of skills for a fast -changing workplace.
-Career Preparation includes emplo yability skills, job interview techniques, communication skills, finan ncial and budget activities, human relations, as well as job -specific skills related to a student's training station.
+Course #: 08958 Credits: 3

+Course #: 08958Credits: 3PEIMS #: 12701305Grades: 11-12This course provides opportunities for students to participate in a learning experience that combines classroom instruction with paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
+Career Preparation includes employability skills, job interview techniques, communication skills, financial and budget activities, human relations, as well as job-specific skills related to a student's training station.